 Once familiar with the Guide, the GC should determine what subcontractors will be utilized and submit the Guide to those responsible for their implementation.
-The GC will be responsible for the full compliance of all its employees, subcontractors, and lower-tier subcontractors. subsequently the Authority will correspond directly with the GC.
+The GC will be responsible for the full compliance of all its employees, subcontractors, and lower-tier subcontractors; subsequently the Authority will correspond directly with the GC.

-After IHDA Board approval, the Authority will schedule a Pre-Construction meeting (unless waived by the Authority) with the principals of the project including the applicant, GC, and architect.
-During this meeting, the Authority will review the DBRA procedures, requirements, the Wage Determination for the project and other forms for compliance.
+During the Pre-Construction meeting, the Authority will review the DBRA procedures, requirements, the Wage Determination for the project and other forms for compliance.